neffercarrillo/security-plus/notes/README.md

 - malware deployment methods
 - living off the land (LOL) use standard system tools
 - indicators of malware attacks
-- 9 indicators 1 account lockouts 2 concurrent session utilization 3 blocked content 4 impossible travel 5 resource consumption 6 resource inaccesibility 7 out of cycle logging 8 missing logs 9 published and documented attacks
+- 9 indicators 1 account lockouts 2 concurrent session utilization 3 blocked content 4 impossible travel 5 resource consumption 6 resource inaccessibility 7 out of cycle logging 8 missing logs 9 published and documented attacks

 ## Session 7: Data Protection

 - safeguard important information
-- data sovereignity data stored in a country has to follow the law of the country where it is housed
+- data sovereignty data stored in a country has to follow the law of the country where it is housed
 - data loss prevention (dlp) sensitive info doesn't leave the company
-- data classifications based on the value to the org and the sensitivity of the information (data owner desides this)
+- data classifications based on the value to the org and the sensitivity of the information (data owner decides this)
 - sensitive data information that can result in the loss of an advantage to the company
 - 2 data classification schemes 1 commercial business 2 government
 - commercial classifications 1 public 2 sensitive 3 private 4 confidential 5 critical
 - government classifications levels 1 unclassified 2 sensitive but classified 3 confidential 4 secret 5 top secret
-- policies should ddefine how data will be collected retained and disposed
+- policies should define how data will be collected retained and disposed
 - data ownership process of identifying the person for the CIA and privacy of the info assets
 - data owner senior executive role that is responsible for maintaining the CIA. this is not the person who created the file. responsible for labeling the asset and responsible for the controls to protect he info asset.
 - data controller entity that holds the responsibility for deciding the purposes and methods of storage, collection and usage